sayed3li97/Magic8Ball-Android/README.md

 # Magic8Ball
 Simple Android Magic 8 Ball app.
-One Activity that displays a random prediction to answer the user question.
-The App randomly choose an answer from an array and display it to the user when the user clicks on the text in the middle of the screen.
+One Activity displays a random prediction to answer the user question.
+The App randomly chooses an answer from an array and shows it to the user when they click on the text in the middle of the screen.

 # Screenshots
 <img src="/screenshots/screenshot1.png" width="220" height="400"> <img src="/screenshots/screenshot2.png" width="220" height="400">
 <img src="/screenshots/screenshot3.png" width="220" height="400">

-# Step to re-crearte
+# Step to re-create
 1. Create a new project in Android Studio (Choose the Empty Activity)
 2. Navigate to app/res/layout/activity_main.xml
-3. Open the "Text" view and the replace the xml code with the below code
+3. Open the "TextView" and replace the XML code with the below code
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <android.support.constraint.ConstraintLayout xmlns:android="http://schemas.android.com/apk/res/android"